How CLI Nodes Work

 No system-wide installs.
 No version conflicts.
 No “works on my machine.”

-Section titled “Nix configuration”The nix block declares the shell environment.
+Section titled “Environment management”The nix block declares the shell environment.
 Packages are pulled from nixpkgs.
-Pin a revision for full reproducibility.
+Pin a revision for full reproducibility across machines and time.

-Section titled “Output capture”By default, CLI nodes capture stdout, stderr, and exit code as a Record.
+Section titled “Output capture”By default, CLI nodes capture stdout, stderr, and the exit code as a Record.

 | Field | Type | Description |